ji-podhead/ad1/README.md

   - `profile`
   - `https://www.googleapis.com/auth/gmail.readonly`
   - `https://www.googleapis.com/auth/gmail.send`
-- You can set these in the OAuth consent screen and in your code when requesting tokens.
+- Set these in the OAuth consent screen and in your code when requesting tokens.

 ### 4. Docker Compose Setup
-- The `docker-compose.yml` mounts the `gcp-oauth.keys.json` into the frontend and MCP containers automatically.
+- The `docker-compose.yml` mounts the `gcp-oauth.keys.json` into the backend container automatically.
 - No need to set the client ID in `.env` anymore.

-### 5. Terraform Example for Gmail API Project
+### 5. Troubleshooting
-See `iac/google/gmailApi/main.tf` for an example Terraform deployment that creates a project, enables the Gmail API, and creates OAuth credentials.
+- If you see errors like `redirect_uri_mismatch` or `The given origin is not allowed for the given client ID`, double-check that **both** the redirect URIs and JavaScript origins are correctly set in the Google Cloud Console **and** in your `gcp-oauth.keys.json` file.
+- The frontend (Vite) often runs on port 5173 by default.
+Make sure this port is included in both lists.
+- For production, add your deployed domain(s) to both lists as well.

 ---